Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr. MatthewCharlesworthSJ

 Preached at: the Chapel of Emmaus House in the Archdiocese of Harare, Zimbabwe.

 Mary shows us what this looks like.
 She does not understand everything.
-She does not ask for guarantees.
-She entrusts herself to a promise.
-In the Spiritual Exercises, Ignatius invites us to review our day and notice where God has been present.
-Advent is like that examen lived over weeks.
-Where have we sensed invitation?
-Where have we resisted?
-Where have we said yes, even quietly?
+She receives no guarantees.
+She entrusts herself to a promise and allows God’s future to take flesh within her.
+In the Spiritual Exercises, Ignatius invites us each day to notice where God has been present and how we have responded.
+Advent is that examen stretched over weeks.
+Where have we sensed God’s invitation?
+Where have we hesitated?
+Where have we said yes, quietly, without being seen?

 As you carry these days into prayer and into life, I invite you to reflect quietly on three questions.